Gunivers/Bookshelf/docs/Math.rst

 Bitwise
 =======

-``glib:math/bitwise``: This folder contains various bitwise operators to apply to scores.
+``glib.math:bitwise``: This folder contains various bitwise operators to apply to scores.

 logical AND